NVIDIAGameWorks/toolkit-remix/docs/remix-overview.md

 ## Technical Requirements

-> Omniverse is built to run on any RTX-powered machine.
-For ideal performance, we recommend using GeForce RTX™ 2080, Quadro RTX™ 5000, or higher.
-For latest drivers, visit [NVIDIA Driver Downloads](https://www.nvidia.com/Download/index.aspx).
+RTX Remix and its mods are built to run on RTX-powered machines.
+For ideal performance, we recommend using GeForce RTX™ 4070 or higher.
+For latest drivers, visit  [NVIDIA Driver Downloads](https://www.nvidia.com/Download/index.aspx)s.
 For Quadro, select 'Quadro New Feature Driver (QNF).

 | Level                | Operating System  | CPU                   | CPU Cores | RAM     | GPU                | VRAM  | Disk           |
 | :------------------: | :---------------: | :-------------------: | :-------: | :-----: | :----------------: | :---: | :------------: |